EHF Champions League: Eligibility and qualifying

 Each year, the EHF publishes a ranking list of its member federations.
 The first 9 nations are automatically permitted to participate in the tournament with their national champion.
-The national federation ranked one in the EHF European League currently Germany, is awarded a second qualification berth for the domestic runner-up.
-The remaining 6 positions are designated through wildcards, with each national federation without 2 teams already qualified able to submit a single applicant.
+The national federation ranked first place in the EHF European League, currently Germany, is awarded a second qualification berth for the domestic runner-up.
+The remaining six positions are designated through wildcards, with each national federation without two teams already qualified able to submit a single applicant.
 The wildcards are judged on five criteria: venue, TV, spectators, results in past EHF competitions and product management and digital.

 Tournament format

+Current

 Each year, the EHF publishes a ranking list of its member federations.
 The first nine nations are allowed to participate in the tournament with their national champion.
 In addition, the tenth spot is reserved for the best ranked national federation of the EHF European League Men.
 The national federations are allowed to request upgrades for their teams eligible to play in the EHF European League and based on the criteria list the EHF Executive Committee approves six upgrades.

 The EHF Champions League is divided into four stages.
 All participating teams enter the competition in the group phase.

 The current playing system has been introduced before the 2020/21 season.

-Group phase

 Since the 2020/21 season, the format sees two groups formed, with eight teams each in Group A and B. All the teams in each group play each other twice, in home and away matches (14 rounds in total).
 The first two teams in Groups A and B advance directly to the quarter-finals, while teams from positions three to six in each of these groups proceed to the playoff.
 The season is over for the last two teams in each group after the completion of the group phase.

-Play off

-The pairings for the playoff are decided by the placement of the teams at the end of the group phase (A6 vs B3, B6 vs A3, A5 vs B4 and B5 vs A4).
-Each pairing is decided via a home and away format, with the aggregate winners over the two legs advancing to the quarter-finals.
-The higher ranked teams in the group phase have the home right advantage in the second leg.